-Join Tom Green for an in-depth discussion in this video Using the Properties panel to manipulate content, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Using the Properties panel to manipulate content, part of Principle for UX Design.

 - [Voiceover] One of the neat things about working…with Principle is that you can actually use the Properties…panel to do very basic work with your imaging.…So you don't have to go to Sketch or Photoshop…or anything like that to make some changes.…So let's take a look at how you can work with…the Properties panel to play with images.…As you'll see I've got a little badge up here,…and I've got this image here.…Now what we want to do is scale this image.…There are a number of ways of doing that.…You can click on a corner, hold down the Shift key…and then just push a corner up and down…and you can get a proportional scale,…but another way of doing it is just come to the Scale…property up here and just scrub across it.…